Jennie C. Stephens

 - Association for Environmental Studies & Science (AESS)

 - Association for Public Policy Analysis & Management (APPAM)

 - International Sustainable Development Research Society (ISDRS)

-PhD, 2002, Caltech, Environmental Science & Engineering
+PhD, California Institute of Technology, Environmental Science and Engineering

 360C Renaissance Park,